Shadybrook, Texas

 Shadybrook is a census-designated place (CDP) in Cherokee County, Texas, United States.
 The population was 1,967 at the 2010 census.

-It is located in the northwestern corner of the county adjacent to Lake Palestine, and takes its name from a gated community located on either side of Farm to Market Road 346.
+The CDP is located in the northwestern corner of the county adjacent to Lake Palestine, and takes its name from a gated community located on either side of Farm to Market Road 346.
 It is 16 mi northwest of Jacksonville and 21 mi southwest of Tyler.
 The CDP includes the namesake development along with other developments and individually owned houses in the area.
 A map of the CDP is shown here.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 24.0 km2, of which 20.0 sqkm is land and 4.0 sqkm, or 16.68%, is water, consisting of part of Lake Palestine.

+Demographics

+Shadybrook first appeared as a census designated place in the 2010 U.S. census.